webtorrent/webtorrent-desktop/README.md

 ## Install

-**WebTorrent.app** is still under very active development.
+**WebTorrent Desktop** is still under very active development.
 You can download the latest version from the [releases](https://github.com/feross/webtorrent-app/releases) page.

 ## Screenshot